Just starting out as a health writer, have an idea for a piece … but not sure how to get your first article published?

 When you’re starting out, you need all the practice you can get.
 It really does help to be writing all the time, at every opportunity.
 You should want to write the article first.
 As a new writer, you may not be fortunate enough to be given an opportunity to get published without showing the client or editor a completed writing sample.

-Also, editors know that writing an effective pitch is not the same as writing a great article.
+Also, editors know that writing a winning article pitch is not the same as writing a great article.
 Having an idea is one thing, but being able to translate that idea into an impressive health article is something else entirely.
 As an editor, I would need to trust that new writers can deliver before I promised them article space and payment.
 That may mean just writing one article.

 Also, you may not get paid for your first article.
 If that’s a problem for you, just be prepared that it could take you a lot longer to get published.
 (It may not, but it could.)